 The Birth of the Kosher Hot Dog

 A large population of Jewish immigrants lived and worked on the Lower East Side, and, whether they partook or not, got plenty of exposure to the diverse food culture that surrounded them.
 Many Jews held fast to the kashrut laws they'd practiced in the Old World, as evidenced by the kosher butchers, restaurants, and grocers that thrived in the neighborhood.
 But others experimented with new foods as they acclimated to America.
-Some flouted the kosher laws deliberately, in an attempt to embrace a "modern" American lifestyle, while others attempted to adapt and integrate American foods into kosher cookery.
+Some flouted the kosher laws deliberately in an attempt to embrace a "modern" American lifestyle, while others attempted to adapt and integrate American foods into kosher cookery.

-Savvy non-Jewish consumers, however, knew that Jews were forbidden to eat dogs, horses, and other animals many feared could make their way into sausages.
-Choosing a kosher hot dog was seen as a guarantee that the ingredients were cleaner, safer, or more wholesome, even though the kashrut of a food isn't dependent upon these attributes.
+One reason Hebrew National brand appealed to a non-kosher audience was due to the original name of the hot dog.
+The name "dachshunds" or "little dogs" didn't always have a positive connotation in America.
+Rumors even circulated that hot dogs sometimes contained dog meat or unsavory animal parts.
+Savvy non-Jewish consumers knew that Jews were forbidden to eat dogs, horses, and other animals many feared could make their way into sausages.
+Thus, choosing a kosher hot dog was seen as a guarantee that the ingredients were cleaner, safer, or more wholesome (even though the kashrut of food isn't dependent upon these attributes).

 Kosher Hot Dogs: Better, or Just Different?

-As for whether kosher hot dogs are "better," that's largely a question of personal taste.
+The perception that kosher food is purer or healthier than regular food is inaccurate, particularly when looking at hot dogs—kosher or not—which are highly-processed meats, and not exactly good for us.
+As for whether kosher hot dogs are "better" than regular hot dogs, that's largely a question of personal taste.
 For consumers who don't keep kosher, those who choose kosher hot dogs often cite a preference for the garlicky spice blend typical of kosher beef franks over the smokier flavor of pork hot dogs.
 And for Muslim consumers who may have trouble tracking down hot dogs with Halal certification, a kosher label indicates that the hot dogs are pork-free, humanely-slaughtered, and blood-free, and therefore permissible.